markpernotto/ubt/README.md

 #### Notes:
 * Assign only one page the _UBT Template_ template.
 If you assign multiple, only the first page assigned the template will reflect the custom template content
-* No capitalization is supported - whatever is
+* No capitalization is supported - whatever is in the URL is what you get

 #### TODO:
 * Update regex in rewrite rule to allow for either homepage or sub page to display custom template